My Way

-"My Way" is Paul Anka's English-language lyrical adaptation of the French song "Comme d'habitude", released by Frank Sinatra in 1969.
+"My Way" is an English-language lyrical adaptation of the French song "Comme d'habitude", released by Frank Sinatra in 1969.
 The original song was written by Jacques Revaux, Gilles Thibaut, and Claude François, and was first recorded by the latter in 1967.
+The English-language version and lyrics were written by Paul Anka.

 The song was a success for a variety of performers, including Sinatra, Elvis Presley, and Sid Vicious.
-Sinatra's version of "My Way" spent 75 weeks in the UK top 40, which is the 4th most weeks in UK chart history.
+Sinatra's version of "My Way" was a modest success in the United States and Canada, achieving peak positions of No. 27 and No. 26, respectively.
+It was far more successful in the United Kingdom, where it spent 75 weeks in the UK top 40 (the fifth-longest in UK chart history), reaching a top position of No. 5.

 Background

 In 1967, Jacques Revaux wrote a ballad named "For Me", with English lyrics about a couple falling out of love.
 According to Revaux, the demo was then sent to Petula Clark, Dalida, and Claude François, to no avail.
-Revaux rejected a version by Hervé Vilard, the singer of the international hit "Capri c'est fini" and reworked the track into "Comme d'habitude" ("As Usual") with the help of Claude François.
+Revaux also rejected a version by Hervé Vilard and later reworked the song with François at the singer’s poolside in his Moulin de Dannemois estate.
+There, François reshaped the theme of the song around the emotional routine of a failing relationship, inspired by the end of his romance with France Gall.

+François and Revaux revised the music together, while lyricist Gilles Thibaut helped François finalize the French lyrics.
+The song became “Comme d’habitude” (“As Usual”), which François recorded and released in November 1967.
 It was released in November 1967 and was at the top of the French pop chart for one week in February 1968.

-In 1968, seeking to capitalize on the song's European success, music publisher David Pitt asked a young David Bowie, who was then working as a for-hire songwriter, to tackle an English version of the lyrics to "Comme d'habitude" for release in English-speaking markets.
+In 1968, seeking to capitalize on the song's European success, music publisher David Pitt asked a young David Bowie, then working as a for-hire songwriter, to adapt the lyrics of "Comme d'habitude" into English for release in English-speaking markets.
 Bowie wrote and recorded a demo version of his interpretation, "Even a Fool Learns to Love".
 However, the song was not formally recorded, and the project was shelved.
-(Bowie later developed his idea into a wholly original song, "Life on Mars", which became a hit single for him and one of his signature songs.)
+(Bowie later developed his idea into a wholly original song, "Life on Mars?", which became a hit single for him and one of his signature songs.)

-Paul Anka heard the French original while on holiday in the south of France.
+Paul Anka heard the French original while on vacation in the south of France.
 He flew to Paris to negotiate the rights to the song.
 He acquired adaptation, recording, and publishing rights for the nominal, but formal, consideration of one dollar, subject to the provision that the three songwriters would retain their original share of royalty rights with respect to whatever versions Anka or his designates created or produced.
 Sometime later, Anka had a dinner in Florida with Frank Sinatra and "a couple of Mob guys" during which Sinatra said: "I'm quitting the business.
 I'm sick of it; I'm getting the hell out."